JonAbrams/SpaceAce/README.md

 // Actions are given the event first, then the space
 // The object that is returned is merged with the space's state
-// In this case the `todos` attribute is overwritten function addTodo(e, { state, actions }) {
+// In this case the `todos` attribute is overwritten function addTodo(e, { state, subSpace }) {
   const { todos } = state;

   e.preventDefault();

   return {
     todos: [
-      // actions.space(…) creates a space for the todo, with an initial state
+      // space(…) creates a space for the todo, with an initial state
-      // An update to this new space will propagate up to TodoList's space
-      // All spaces that exist in a list, like this one, need a unique 'id' or 'key' attribute actions.space({ id: uuid(), msg: '', done: false }) ].concat(todos)
+      // All spaces that exist in a list, like this one, need a unique 'id' or
+      // 'key' attribute
+      subSpace({ id: uuid(), msg: '', done: false }) ].concat(todos)
    };
  }